thinktomorrow/locale/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

 A Laravel package for lightweight route localization.
-Locale is responsible for translating the application routes and registering the application locale based on the request uri.
+Locale registers the application locale based on the request uri.
+It's also responsible for translating the application routes.
+.
 E.g. `/nl/foo` will set locale to `nl`.

 ## Install